ipfabric/docs/docs/IP_Fabric_API/authentication.md

       - `isAdmin` -- A Boolean value whether the user is an admin.
       - `aud` -- String containing the recipient for which the JWT is intended.
       - `iss` -- String containing the issuer of the JWT.

+!!! info

+    The secret is rotated every 30 days when the service `ipf-api` is (re)started.
+This process invalidates all JWTs signed with the previous secret.
+Consequently, all existing access tokens become invalid, requiring users to sign in again after the service restarts following the 30-day period.

 **Refresh Token**